Zoo School: WVMA Goes Wild

 INTERACTIVE EXPERIENCES

 Choose two of the five experiences.
-(Everyone will attend the Prepare for Takeoff welcome session.)

 Explore the beauty and history of ICF’s awe-inspiring acres.
 Learn about the continued efforts to restore native vegetation, the process of prairie restoration, and how a farmstead was transformed into the scenic terrain you see today.
 Andy will discuss practical prairie plant information, lessons learned along the way, and restoration projects planned for the future.